Thomas Jones (artist): Early life and career

+A Wall in Naples (1782).
+Oil on paper, 11.4 × 16 cm.
+National Gallery, London.
+One of the unprecedented small views which aroused great interest in the 20th century.

 Thomas Jones was born in Trefonnen in Cefnllys, Radnorshire, the second of sixteen children to the landowner Thomas Jones of Trefonnen and his wife, Hannah.
 His formative years were spent on his father's estate at Pencerrig near Builth Wells; thus he is often referred to as Thomas Jones of Pencerrig to differentiate him from others of the same name.
 He was educated at Christ College, Brecon, and later at a school kept by Jenkin Jenkins at Llanfyllin in Montgomeryshire, before going to Oxford in 1759 to study at Jesus College.
 His university education was funded by a maternal uncle who, contrary to Jones's own wishes, hoped for him to enter the church.
 Jones dropped out of Oxford after this uncle’s death in 1761 and began to pursue his preferred career as an artist.

 Jones moved to London and enrolled at William Shipley's drawing school in November 1761.
 Despite attending the life class at St Martin's Lane Academy, he remained unconfident of his ability to draw figures convincingly, and in 1763 he persuaded the leading landscape painter of the day (and fellow Welshman) Richard Wilson to take him on as a pupil.
 A high-spirited youth, Jones recorded in his journal that he and two rowdy fellow pupils were once rebuked by their master with the words, "Gentlemen, this is not the way to rival Claude".

 In 1765 Jones began to exhibit at the Society of Artists (the forerunner of the Royal Academy).
 From 1769 onwards his landscapes began to adopt the "grand manner", becoming settings for scenes in history, literature or mythology.
 His frequent collaborator on these works was John Hamilton Mortimer, who painted the figures.
 One of his best-known works from this period is The Bard (Cardiff), based on the poem by Thomas Gray.
 The 1770s were a successful period for Jones; he was elected a fellow of the Society of Artists in 1771 and served as the society’s director in 1773–4.
 This period also saw the beginning of Jones’s unconventional habit of producing small landscape sketches in oils on paper for his own amusement.